zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

 - **JSON data**
     - Each import supports one JSON file, prohibiting simultaneous multiple JSON file uploads.

+    - The JSON file contains a key called "root" at the top level.
+This key's value is an array of dictionaries, where each dictionary represents an entity that needs to be imported.
+The keys in each dictionary should match the schema of the target collection.

+    - If `autoId` is set to `true` on the primary key, do not include the primary key in the dictionary.
+Zilliz Cloud will generate the primary keys automatically.

+    - If `enable_dynamic_key` is enabled in the collection schema, all dictionary keys that are not defined in the collection schema will be saved as dynamic fields.

 - **NumPy data**
     - Allows uploading multiple files at once or organizing these files into a folder for batch uploading.

     - The folder may have up to two subfolders, each subfolder must not exceed 10 GB, and the parent folder's maximum size is 100 GB.

+    - For NumPy files, each file represents a column in the target collection of the import and its name should be the same as a field name.
+Organize the Numpy files that represent all necessary collection fields in a folder before the import.

+    - If `autoId` is set to `true` on the primary key, skip preparing the NumPy file for the primary key.

+    - If `enable_dynamic_key` is enabled in the collection schema, you should prepare an optional NumPy file named `$meta.npy` to include the values of the fields that are not defined in the collection schema.

 - **Folder organization**
     - Ensure data type consistency within the folder, allowing a maximum of two subfolders.